Establish a Dial-out Telemetry Connection

 tar –xvzf junos-telemetry-interface-15.1F6.9.tgz junos-telemetry-interface/telemetry_top.proto junos-telemetry-interface/logical_port.proto junos-telemetry-interface/lsp_mon.proto junos-telemetry-interface/firewall.proto junos-telemetry-interface/lsp_stats.proto junos-telemetry-interface/port.proto junos-telemetry-interface/NOTICE junos-telemetry-interface/license.txt

-Note:Be sure to note the location of the extracted files.
+Note:Ensure that you make a note of the location of the extracted files.

 Decoding Data on the Collector